Taking care of your vitreous enamel jewelry

 Removing Oxidation (Tarnish)

-Professional Cleaning: If you are unsure, consult a jeweler and specify that the piece contains vitreous enamel.
+• Professional cleaning: If you are unsure, consult a professional jeweler to properly clean your pieces.
+Be sure to specify that the item contains vitreous enamel.

 Frequently Asked Questions (FAQ)